chachipirulin/ConvertFaust2Unity/README.md

 # ConvertFaust2Unity

-VIDEO EXAMPLE: https://www.youtube.com/watch?v=X0OCmDB-Occ

-Use a Faust musical instrument in Unity parametericing its variables easily
+Use a Faust musical instrument in Unity parametericing its variables easily VIDEO EXAMPLE: https://www.youtube.com/watch?v=X0OCmDB-Occ

+Steps:

+0. Select a physical model from FAUST
+1. Export from Faust to UnityPackage
+2. Create a “dummy” project in Unity
+3. Import Faust package to Unity
+4. Assign plugin script to object
+5. Play and control the instruments parameter through unity GUI
+6. Get access to parameters and change them through C#

 Files you need to make everything work: